 Although Section 3 is a significant protection for people living with HIV, one crucial aspect of this anti-discrimination provision has been left out of the original draft that was submitted to NACO after widespread consultation.
 People vulnerable to HIV – sex workers, transgender people, people who use drugs, men who have sex men – have been excluded from its protective ambit.
+The original draft prohibited discrimination on “HIV-related grounds”, which included “HIV status, actual or perceived”, “actual or perceived exposure to HIV”, or conduct that “perpetuates …systemic disadvantage … against a category of persons…” This language was intended to cover people vulnerable to HIV.
 The logic of this earlier version was that such highly disenfranchised, disliked and criminalised people should be empowered to seek health-enhancing services by facilitating a conducive and enabling social environment that allowed them to access healthcare, employment, educational and other facilities and opportunities in a non-discriminatory manner.
 Emerging from rights-based underpinnings, such framing of the law was not only the right thing to do in achieving an equitable society, but would also have served public health goals by bringing people in from the margins to access health services, which would in turn become increasingly sensitive to their contexts and needs over time.
 (Indeed, India’s new Mental Healthcare Act guarantees non-discrimination on the grounds of sexual orientation, which begs the question why it was thought fit to remove the application of non-discrimination to those vulnerable to HIV, including homosexual men in the HIV Act).
 Not recognising the need to address these marginalizations only reinforces the alienation that disenfranchised people feel towards mainstream services and opportunities, invisiblizing their lives, and allowing HIV to fester in hidden, ignored contexts.
 Imagine a world in which the mandate of the law required institutions to treat sex workers with dignity and equality.
 Over time, insensitive hospitals would be forced to become responsive to sex workers’ needs, and hostile venues would become hospitable safety nets where health concerns would be fully addressed, and HIV could be nipped in the bud.
 Such a scenario would have been given great impetus if the HIV Act had extended its anti-discrimination protection to those known to be historically vulnerable to HIV.

+Additionally, this gap in the HIV Act creates a complicated (and possibly legally questionable) situation whereby, for example, a sex worker who is denied private healthcare services because of her occupation will have no legal standing to challenge such exclusion, whereas a sex worker who is HIV-positive will have legal protection under the law.

 Legislating Consent and Confidentiality

 With another first in Indian law the HIV Act also stipulates clear standards of informed consent and confidentiality to be maintained in relation to HIV status between patients and health workers.
-What were hitherto standards developed through judgments and common law or in Medical Council of India’s Code of Ethics Regulations have now been given legislative gravitas.
+What were hitherto standards developed through judgments and common law or in the Medical Council of India’s Code of Ethics Regulations have now been given legislative gravitas.
 Indeed, such standards can and should be adapted and applied across the health sector irrespective of the health condition that a person may have.

 In recognition of the autonomy of the individual, the law lays down the principle that informed consent is a requisite for HIV testing and treatment, and that it needs to include pre- and post-test counselling services.
 Although the law leaves much of the methodological detail to obtain informed consent to be formulated through guidelines, it stipulates well-accepted legal principles that exempt the requirement for informed consent including when required to follow court orders, for epidemiological reasons, and in cases of blood, tissue and organ donation.